DisForm.vue

 this.simpleFields = JSON.parse('[{"name":"title","label":"Title","description":"The title of this record","group":"-group1","order":0,"inputType":"text"},{"name":"slug","label":"Slug","description":"A unique kebab-case title","group":"-group1","order":1,"inputType":"text"},{"name":"depth","label":"Depth","description":"Depth in meters","group":"Meta Data","order":0,"inputType":"text"},{"name":"depth_mm","label":"Depth Mm","description":"Depth in millimeters","group":"Meta Data","order":1,"inputType":"text"}]')

-Result (Note the new "Error Estimate" text field):
+GUI Result.
+Note the new "Error Estimate" text field in the form.

 Exercises

-2. Add a similar calculation rule for the "Depth mm" field.
+- Add a similar calculation rule for a "Depth mm" field.
 It should take the value of Depth (m) and multiply it with 100.

 Vue 2 Slots